codefresh-io/k8s-blue-green-deployment/README.md

+# Do not use this repository any more

+The new repository is at https://github.com/codefresh-io/steps/tree/master/incubating/k8s-blue-green-deployment

 # Kubernetes blue green deployments

 This repository holds a bash script that allows you to perform blue/green deployments on a Kubernetes cluster.